 Girls Teaching Girls to Code is a program where college women in Computer Science teach Bay Area high school girls to code.
 Students learn programming basics, build exciting projects, and develop strong relationships with mentors in the field.

 We are so excited to continue expanding Girls Teaching Girls to Code and to create even more positive impact in our community.

 Check out our Events page to see what's coming up!

 In Fall 2012, the idea for Girls Teaching Girls to Code was pitched for the "Empower Women and Girls" contest, hosted by Good Maker.
 After winning a majority vote from the community, we were awarded a small grant to kick start our idea.
-We successfully launched our first Code Camp (the original idea submitted for the contest), bringing together 120 high school girls and 30 Stanford mentors.
+We successfully launched our first Code Camp (the original idea submitted for the contest) at Stanford, bringing together 120 high school girls and 30 Stanford mentors.
 Since then, we have introduced over 1500 high school girls (annd counting!) to the world of Computer Science and Engineering.

 Read more about our origin story in this article, published by our founder Heidi.